Elchanz3/android_kernel_samsung_r11s/Documentation/devicetree/usage-model.rst

 communication method for passing data from Open Firmware to a client program (like to an operating system).
-An operating system used the Device Tree to discover the topology of the hardware at runtime, and thereby supported a majority of available hardware without hard coded information (assuming drivers were available for all devices).
+An operating system used the Device Tree to discover the topology of the hardware at runtime, and thereby support a majority of available hardware without hard coded information (assuming drivers were available for all devices).

 Since Open Firmware is commonly used on PowerPC and SPARC platforms,